 By default, Gmail allows you to set a single star (a yellow one) for Gmail messages.
 In case this is not enough for you, you can enable more stars and some other symbols for marking your messages.
 Go to Settings and, under the General tab, you can manage the available stars options.
 This includes other colors and some other symbols which would attract your attention and categorize your messages.
-But there are obvious downsides to gmail stars: you'll have to cycle through them all before you get to the one you want and there's no way to make Gmail sort by star color if you want an additional layer of organization.
+But there are obvious downsides to Gmail stars: you’ll have to cycle through them all before you get to the one you want and there’s no way to make Gmail sort by star color if you want an additional layer of organization.

 NetHunt CRM tip: Use Follow-ups

 Follow-ups in NetHunt CRM are similar to the native Gmail stars, but help you to organize emails and records even better.
 You can set color-coded flags for records and emails and NetHunt CRM will create a follow-up for it.
 But the most important aspect of Follow-ups is that you can set a date for them, letting you quickly create tasks with due dates.
-Follow-ups are all grouped by due dates and it will make Gmail show tasks in sidebar where they are easily accessable.
+Follow-ups are all grouped by due dates and it will make Gmail show tasks in the sidebar where they are easily accessible.

 5. Organize messages using labels